Zade222/SpriteShrink/README.md

 ## License

 This project is open-source and available under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please see the `LICENSE` file for more details.

+## Support and Contact

+If you have any questions, encounter issues, or would like to provide feedback, please open an issue on the [GitHub Issues page](https://github.com/your-username/sprite-shrink/issues).